 Get Off the Internet

 It’s tempting to use the Internet too much while traveling.
 You can find apartments on Airbnb.
-You can meet sexy locals on Tinder.
-You can order food straight to your apartment with Rappi.
-You can study Spanish through Skype.
+You can meet sexy locals on Tinder and can order food straight to your apartment with Rappi.
+Hell, you can even study Spanish through Skype.
 You can search hotels and restaurants on Trip Advisor and Yelp.

 It’s pretty easy to become an online addict while you travel around.
 The Internet makes life easier, especially when you’re in a foreign country that you barely speak the language of.